Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_08_group_1_report.md

 | month_sin      | 45634.0 | 0.02    | 0.71    | -1.00   | -0.50   | 0.00    | 0.87    | 1.00     | 0.50         | 23.50            |
 | month_cos      | 45634.0 | -0.08   | 0.70    | -1.00   | -0.87   | 0.50    | 1.00    | 1.00     | 0.49         | -6.04            |

-### 5. Descriptive Plots of the variables
+### 5. Inspection of the Target Variable.

 Histogram of Target Volume (traffic_volume): ![alt text](image.png)

 ![alt text](image-1.png)

 We see an interesting pattern here.
-Obviously not normally distributed.
+The target variable is obviously not normally distributed.
+However, for using OLS regression, normal distribution if necessary.
+That is why one should not use an OLS regression but rather a GLM.

 ![alt text](image-3.png)